join our collectors community

 The original's larger, heavier body fully enclosed the air cushion.
 This was necessary, as the original's cushion was relatively thin and delicate compared to the Typhoon II's thicker rubber bag.

-The Typhoon II extended the air cushion well beyond the body, providing a bumper car style surrounding that would make small impacts softer, and while this does expose it more to potential damage, it is made of a thicker rubber material.
+The Typhoon II (also known as the Super Typhoon) extended the air cushion well beyond the body, providing a bumper car style surrounding that would make small impacts softer, and while this does expose it more to potential damage, it is made of a thicker rubber material.
 This makes it less likely to tear, but like all rubber any repeated folds in the same area will cause wear over time.

 Underneath the body there are also significant changes in design.